 During these times our pooches are feeling a tad green, veterinarians often suggest feeding your dog a bland and limited ingredient diet to allow the digestive system time to rest and to ensure they still receive calories and basic nutrients.
 Poached chicken & rice is often the suggested diet for temporarily sick dogs (but not dogs with a specific disease or condition).

 This is a fully grown dog living in a household and receives daily exercise of walks and outdoor activity.
-Adult Pet dogs do not expend considerable levels of energy related to that of the Adult Working Dog (see related description).
+Young adult dogs expend more energy than order adult dogs and certain breeds metabolize calories at differing rates.
 Adjust caloric intake as required based on observation.

 Lifespan differs amongst breeds and determining “Senior” age depends not only on actual age but also upon the breed’s typical lifespan.
-If you are unsure of whether your four-legged foodie has reached their “Golden Years”, please consult with your veterinarian to determine if their daily caloric requirements should be modified.
+If you are unsure of whether your four-legged foodie has reached their “Golden Years”, please consult with your veterinarian to determine if their daily caloric requirements should be modified to a lower daily amount.
 Adjust caloric intake as required based on observation.

 Cats who are on the lean side will have their ribs, spine and pelvic bones visible, with minimal fat covering, and an obvious waist.
 They may have a pronounced abdominal tuck, and their tummy fat will be minimal.